Help protect Aurora from

 What’s the threat?

 Civitas Resources has been granted exclusive rights to develop hydraulic fracturing wells in a 32,000-acre area east of the Aurora Reservoir known as Lowry Ranch.
-If approved, the project would result in:
+If fully approved, the total project will result in:

 73,000